gabo0802/Go-AngularTest/README.md

 * Make sure you have Go / Angular CLI installed
 * Make sure you have a package manager (preferably chocolatey) / npm installed

-The following should be installed through go get -u (link)
+The following should be installed:

  <code>go get -u github.com/gin-gonic/gin</code><br>
- <code>choco install make //for the makefile to work properly</code>
+ For the makefile to work properly:

+ <code>choco install make </code>

 ## Sources: